Substra/substra-documentation/docs/source/operations/orchestrator/deployment.rst

    .. code-block:: bash

-      helm install my-orchestrator substra/orchestrator --version 7.4.3 --values orchestrator-values.yaml
+      helm install RELEASE-NAME substra/orchestrator --version VERSION --values orchestrator-values.yaml

-   | Replace ``RELEASE-NAME`` with the name of your orchestrator release.
+   | Replace ``RELEASE-NAME`` with the name of your orchestrator release (it can be any arbitrary name).
    | Replace ``VERSION`` with the version of the orchestrator helm chart you want to deploy.

    This will create all the Kubernetes resources required for a functional Orchestrator in your Kubernetes cluster.